 It was first published on 28 February 2020 and last updated on 26 May 2020

 Members with sector-related requests around the COVID-19 pandemic can contact Philippe or Jan (*).
 Upon discussing the request/matter within the EIGA community, EIGA will take appropriate action (sharing information, setting up a temporary expert group, escalate to the EIGA Board, …) and feedback.

 How EIGA supports our industry to continue to save lives:

-- Issue a MGC Briefing Note with proposals for temporary derogation measures to support the continuation of supply of all medical gases to healthcare facilities and homecare services.
-See here (for members only) and as picked up by the Financial Times.
+- Issue a MGC Briefing Note BN 25 (for members only) with proposals for temporary derogation measures to support the continuation of supply of all medical gases to healthcare facilities and homecare services.

-- Countries have been signing (since March 19, 2020) M325 on ADR “periodic or intermediate inspections of tanks, and certificate of approval for vehicles in accordance”
+- M325 on ADR “periodic or intermediate inspections of tanks, and certificate of approval for vehicles in accordance”

-- The signatory countries have been signing M324 on “ADR driver training certificates and safety adviser certificates” since March 18, 2020.
+- M324 on “ADR driver training certificates and safety adviser certificates”.

 We wish you and your families to be safe and in good health in these difficult times.